metal-crow/Dark-Souls-1-Overhaul/README.md

 * Fix the "broken ankles" bug when rolling

 * (Tentatively) compatable with [DSR Watchdog](https://www.nexusmods.com/darksoulsremastered/mods/160).
 Rename the d3d11.dll file given by watchdog to watchdog.dll, put it in the same folder as DarkSoulsRemastered.exe, and in this mod's d3d11_mod.ini, set `d3d11Chain=watchdog.dll`
-This will be obsolete eventually.
+This will be obsolete eventually

 * Crash handler and reporter
-Hope to obsolete this when i make compatable with ModEngine2.
+Hope to obsolete this when i make compatable with ModEngine2

-* Option to use steam display names instead of character names.
+* Option to use steam display names instead of character names

 ### Overhaul